 Don’t miss a single issue of Horse Listening!
 If you like what you are reading, become a subscriber and receive updates when new Horse Listening articles are published!
 Your email address will not be used on any other distribution list.
 Subscribe to Horse Listening by Email

-We\'re commemorating the event by compiling the top 20 most popular articles from the blog, covering topics such as:
+In 2016, we commemorated the event by compiling the top 20 most popular articles from the blog, covering topics such as:

 - rider position (hands, seat, legs, elbows, upper body)